mworlds/movingworlds/posts/Pillars-of-Light.md

 ---
+title: "Pillars of Light"
-title: Pillars of Light: Exploring Muslim Cultures
+title-override: "Pillars of Light: Exploring Muslim Cultures"
 date: '2008-5-01'
-description: ""
+description: "The issue builds upon the explorations undertaken by Pillars of Light: Exploring Muslim Cultures, a Yorkshire-wide programme which contributed knowledge of the richness and diversity of Muslim cultures across time.
+The contributors are about 'conversations', the voices and words of writers and critics as they search for answers to questions of faith politics, identity, art, artisitic freedom and survival."
 categories:
-  - 'volume/8'
+  - 'volumes/8'
   - 'issue'
 tags:
  - Shirley Chew